osnapitstrix/ISDM-A2/Design Thinking Approach.md

 * Meaningful commits from every student each week.
 Interleaving of commits is expected.
 * Commits should identify when this part of the report was added to or modified in the markdown file.

+###### NOTE WHEN MARKING: This file was originally written as Design Thinking Approach without the md.
+I changed the format to use the markdown language like the assignment so it is not showing that the other group members Amna and Areeba have contributed.
+However, if you click COMMITS for the repository, you will see that COMMITS for May 11 2020 include the commits they have done in the tutorial class.

 ##### Point of View Statement: (contains user, need and insight and contains how might we statement)

-=> Prioritised Product Backlog categorised by Stakeholders
+=> Prioritised Product Backlog categorised by Stakeholders WRITTEN BY PATRICIA ANN AND AREEBA

 #### Stakeholder 1: Relationship Manager
 1. User:Relationship Manager